lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 If you want email notifications, set your Community Forum user profile preference for "Email me when I am sent a personal message" to "Always".

 | **Find DP0-Related Content and Discussions:**
-| - `Support - Data Preview 0 <https://community.lsst.org/c/support/dp0>`_: for all questions and discussions related to DP0.
+| - `Data Preview 0 Community Forum category <https://community.lsst.org/c/support/dp0>`_: for all questions and discussions related to DP0.
 For example, use of the RSP's aspects for science, contents of the DC2 data set, delegate activities, brainstorm new investigations, show-and-tell DP0-related results, etc.
 | - "Support - DP0 RSP Service Issues": a private subcategory for technical Q&A and discussion about potential bugs, service outages, etc.
 | - `Topics tagged with #dp0 <https://community.lsst.org/tag/dp0>`_ across all categories.